mkalimeri/clinical_notes_analysis/README.md

 - Processed the data with spaCy and ScispaCy to detect entities (chemicals and diseases), no finetuning was performed
 - I used sciSpacy's entity linker, to standardise each entity into UMLS CUIs [1]
 - CUI2vec embeddings were used to project CUIs into a vector space [2]
-- The embeddings were passed as input into classifiers, the best classifier was chosen by means of cross validation and hyperparameter tuning
+- Used these feature vectors to train and compare several conventional machine learning classifiers, with model selection based on cross-validation and hyperparameter tuning.

 ## 3. Results

 ### Entity recogniion
-No finetuning was performed for the entity recognition task, and there was no ground truth available.
-Consequently, I did not calculate success metrics on the entity recognition task.
-There was a small amount of text with no entities.
+No fine-tuning was performed for the entity recognition task, and no labelled ground truth was available for this dataset.
+Consequently, I did not calculate quantitative performance metrics for entity recognition.
+Manual inspection showed both successful entity extraction and examples of missed or imperfectly classified entities.
+A small number of transcriptions contained no detected entities.

 ### Entity linking
-Entity linking was succesfully applies.
-Again, no ground truth was available.
+Entity linking was applied to map extracted medical concepts to UMLS CUIs.
+In the absence of labelled ground truth, I performed qualitative spot checks of the mappings, including checking whether different expressions referring to the same medical concept were mapped consistently.

 ### Embeddings
-85% of the CUIs dtected had corresponding embeddings available in CUI2vec.
+Approximately 85% of the detected CUIs had corresponding embeddings available in CUI2Vec.
+The CUIs associated with each transcription were mapped to their available embeddings, and the embeddings were averaged to produce a single feature vector for each record.
+Records for which no usable embeddings were available were removed from the classification dataset.

 ### Classification
-**Todo**
+After removing medical specialties with too few samples for meaningful model training and evaluation, the classification dataset contained 4,310 transcriptions across 19 medical specialties.

+A DummyClassifier was used to establish a naive baseline.
+Several conventional machine learning models were then compared using stratified cross-validation and macro F1-score, including Logistic Regression, Linear SVM, XGBoost, Random Forest and AdaBoost.
+The strongest-performing models were subsequently evaluated using hyperparameter tuning.

+Logistic Regression produced the best overall performance.
+Hyperparameter tuning resulted in only a small improvement over the default model, suggesting that classifier choice and tuning were not the main limitations on performance.

+## 4. Conclusion/Future Work
+This project demonstrates an end-to-end approach for transforming unstructured clinical text into structured features that can be used with conventional machine learning models.
+Medical entities were extracted from clinical transcriptions, standardised using UMLS CUIs, and represented numerically using CUI2Vec embeddings before being used for medical specialty classification.

+While the classification models performed better than the naive baseline, overall performance remained modest and hyperparameter tuning produced only small improvements.
+This suggests that the representation of the clinical notes, rather than classifier selection alone, is an important limitation.
+Averaging CUI2Vec embeddings provides a compact representation of the medical concepts present in each transcription, but discards much of the contextual information contained in the original text.

+Future work could therefore focus on improving the input representation rather than further classifier tuning.
+Possible directions include combining concept-level CUI information with contextual embeddings from biomedical language models such as BioClinicalBERT or PubMedBERT, exploring more informative methods for aggregating entity embeddings, and filtering low-confidence entity extractions.

 ## 4. How to explore this notebook?